robmoffat/k9/docs/sprints/sprint_004.md

 	private boolean emailVerified=false;
 ```

-We're going to need a slightly different REST api,  We could go crazy, and implement an `@Controller` from scratch, but Spring also has `@RestController`, which might be a better fit, or this [answer](http://stackoverflow.com/questions/22824840/when-to-use-restcontroller-vs-repositoryrestresource) implies
+We're going to need a slightly different REST api, but for now, let's just use a `CrudRepository` subclass.

 So, if I query the endpoint /users, I get back: